NJIT-CS490-SP21/lect6-demo-heroku/README.md

 5. Add + commit the files from Step 3 and 4 with git
 5. Create a Heroku app: `heroku create`
 6. Push your code to Heroku: `git push heroku main`
-7. Open your app on the INTERNET: `heroku open`
+7. Open your app on the INTERNET (it won't work yet): `heroku open`
+8. Go to https://dashboard.heroku.com/apps and click your App, then go to Settings, and click "Reveal Config Vars"
+10. Add your secret key from `.env` with the matching variable name (`NYT_KEY`) and value (your key)